schmoesta/lambdarama/.github/PULL_REQUEST_TEMPLATE.md

 <!--
  Before you open the pull request please review the [CONTRIBUTING.md](/CONTRIBUTING.md) document.
+ The title of the PR should follow the same naming principles as the conventional commit messages.
  -->

 ### 🙋‍♀️ Why is the change important?